S3-working-group/s3-practical-guide/content/src/building-organizations/helping-team.md

 ## Helping Team

-**Bring together a group of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.**
+**Bring together a team of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.**

 A helping team: